alehow84/let-them-create/README.md

 - Add an event to a chosen calendar once registered as a non-staff user
 - Create a new event as a staff user
 - Responsive for desktop and mobile (still needs more work for tablets/ipads)

+## *Tech stack*

+This web app is built with:

+- *Nextjs* - for convenient features such as built in api routes (to enable creation of backend functionality without the need for an external server), file-based routing (removing the need for a third party routing library i.e. React Router) and performance optimisation features for improved end-user experience.

+- *Typescript* - for easy integration with Nextjs for a robust and maintainable project; typing picks up errors during development to prevent runtime bugs and helps enforce strict typing when working with Firebase Authentication, Firestore and Global State.

+- *Firestore Database* - chosen for easy database setup as this is a fully managed "no SQL" database.
+Works natively with Firebase Authentication, enabling simple user-based data access.
+Also works well with static and dynamic rendering in nextjs for improved user experience.

+- *Firebase Authentication* - easy integration with Firestore Database and supports multiple authentication methods should I wish to build upon this project at a later date.
+I chose simple email and password authentication, though Firebase Auth would easily enable authentication via a users Google, Facebook, Twitter or Github credentials.

+- *Add Events API* - well documented free API with a pre-built "Add to calendar" button with the option to integrate with multiple user calendar types.
+Chosen for improved user experience as not everyone likes to use google calendar for their events.

+- *Google Events API (SerpApi)* - free API scraping events information from the google search engine.
+Chosen for its clear documentation that was straight forward to integrate into the project

 ## *Explore the deployed site*